Mayo Clinic Decision Aid

 A patient may start out depressed, and frown at the need to understand medicinal context.
 But out of a need for better mental health, he or she will persevere by thinking through the clinician's overwhelming statements.
 At the end, the patient may feel relieved yet exhausted by the professional terminologies.

-HMW waive the patient from the work of absorbing medical information, so the patient can attend to a conversation where the doctor can provide the right advice and guidance?
+HMW waive the patient from the work of absorbing medical information, so the patient can attend to a conversation and the doctor can provide the right advice or guidance?

 In total there were 7 rounds of design critiques/reviews for the core user flow.
 I share specific and final design details here.
 Micro-interactions edited during subsequent implementation.